FuelLabs/fuels-rs/docs/src/wallets/test-wallets.md

 {{#include ../../../examples/wallets/src/lib.rs:private_keys_wallet}}
 ```

+If the number of private keys is less than the requested `num_wallets` then the rest of the wallets will be
+generated using random keys.
+If, however, the number of private keys is higher than the requested `num_wallets`, the `num_wallets` will be ignored and the number of wallets will match the number of provided private keys.

 ## Setting up assets

 The Fuel blockchain holds many different assets; you can create your asset with its unique `AssetId` or create random assets for testing purposes.